 Also, it’s important to note that there are restrictions on the expenditure of a person who enters into a PTD.

 Who can apply?

-A Scottish Trust Deed, or PTD, could be an option for you if you live in Scotland, have £5,000 or more of unsecured debt and cannot repay it in full within 4 years.
-You cannot apply for a joint Trust Deed, or apply for one if you have been sequestrated and not yet discharged.
-The following can sign a Trust Deed:
+A Scottish Trust Deed, or PTD, could be an option for you if you live in Scotland, have £5,000 or more of unsecured debt and can’t repay it in full within 4 years.
+You can’t apply for a joint Trust Deed, or apply for one if you’ve been sequestrated and not yet discharged.
+The following people can sign a Trust Deed:

 - An unincorporated body of persons.